16 Best Italian Restaurants in Philadelphia

 Osteria

-Plate of cherry tomatoes and basil
+Plate of cherry tomatoes and basil.

 Since 2007, Osteria has been one of the city’s most celebrated restaurants.
 Warm and welcoming from the moment you walk through the front door, it has a large open kitchen and patio decorated with plants and white lights.

+The ambiance is only surpassed by the food.
+Helmed by chef Jeff Michaud, Osteria is certainly one of the best Italian restaurants in Philadelphia.
 Their incredible bread (don’t skip the focaccia and baked ricotta) and pizza cooked in the wood-burning oven are highlights on a menu that spoils guests for choice.
 The restaurant is also well-known for its rigatoni with chicken liver, grilled meats, and decadent housemade gelati.

 Cry Baby Pasta

-Meatballs, bruschetta, and other dishes on colorful plates on an outdoor restaurant table
+Meatballs, bruschetta, and other dishes on colorful plates on an outdoor restaurant table.

-Cry Baby Pasta is a welcoming place in Queen Village serving homemade pastas, sharable plates, and mains like Chicken Francaise.
-Seasonal ingredients keep the menu fresh, but there are always solid offerings like moist meatballs with smoked ricotta and tagliatelle with the restaurant’s signature Bolognese.
-Everyone here feels like a regular and is welcomed accordingly.
-Reservations are recommended for their indoor and outdoor seating.
+Cry Baby Pasta in Queen Village serves homemade pastas, sharable plates, and mains like Chicken Francaise.
+Seasonal ingredients keep the menu fresh, but there are always solid offerings like a selection of bruschetta, meatballs with smoked ricotta, and tagliatelle with the restaurant’s signature Bolognese.

 Little Nonna’s

-Macaroni and marinara sauce in a bowl beside other Italian dishes
+Macaroni and marinara sauce in a bowl beside other Italian dishes.

 Plates here are piled high with pasta that will give even the best grandmotherly cook a run for her money.
 The Sunday gravy (served daily) is the star and includes shortribs, meatballs, garlic sausage, and broccoli rabe in a four-hour San Marzano marinara over pasta.
 It’s huge and indulgent and great as leftovers.
 There are also plenty of pastas, salads, and antipasti to choose from.
 Whatever you do, order the garlic bread that comes with a head of confit garlic.
 Thank me later.